LandonGetz/landongetz-overlay/README.md

-# landongetz-overlay
+# Landon's Custom Gentoo Portage Overlay
-Custom Gentoo Portage Overlay
+This is a repository for Landon's custom Gentoo Portage Overlay.
+This overlay has no particular focus and serves as a place to centralize my custom ebuilds across multiple machines.